 The AWFCG is responsible to review and update, as warranted, the Alaska Interagency Wildland Fire Management Plan (AIWFMP).
-That plan and its appendices are available in the Alaska Agency Administrator's Guide at:
+That plan and its appendices are available in Appendix B of the Alaska Agency Administrator's Guide (https://fire.ak.blm.gov/administration/aaguide.php).

-https://fire.ak.blm.gov/administration/aaguide.php (in Appendix B of the guide).